 Extremism is defined as the holding of extreme political or religious views.

 Yew Tree Community School is fully committed to safeguarding and promoting the welfare of all its children.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
-At Yew Tree Community School all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
+At City Road Primary School all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

 • Children are encouraged to adopt and live by the school rules: Learn, Care, Respect and Be Safe.
 These complement the key “British Values” of tolerance, respect, understanding, compassion and harmonious living.

 • Children are helped to understand the importance of democracy and freedom of speech, through PSHE, assemblies, collective worship and through the elected School Council members